rng-guy/NFSMWBartender/README.md

 &nbsp;

 **To update** Bartender, uninstall it and repeat the installation process above.
-If you update from a version older than v2.01.00, you must replace all old configuration files.
+If you update from a version older than v2.02.00, replace all old configuration files.

 &nbsp;